What is LTX 2.3?

 • 🚨For IC-LoRA, use a 2-stage workflow instead of 3-stage

-• IC-LoRA Union uses a special method where the control video is generated at half the resolution of the final video
+• IC-LoRA Union uses a slightly unusual method where the control video is set to half the resolution of the generated video

-• So if you use 3 stages, the control image resolution drops to "half of half of half of half", roughly around 100px
+• So if you use 3 stages, the control image resolution becomes even smaller and drops to around 100px

-• At that point, it no longer keeps enough information to work as a control image
+• At that size, it becomes hard to preserve enough information for a proper control image

-• That is why IC-LoRA stays at 2 stages
+• That is why IC-LoRA is more stable when you stop at 2 stages

 Output example